AztecProtocol/aztec-packages/circuits/cpp/barretenberg/spec/protogalaxy.md

     }
 }
 ```
-How does this change the way things are done in the circuits library
+### How does this change the way things are done in the circuits library

-Currently, after `stdlib::recursion::verify_proof` has been called once (this is responsible for recursive verification), an `AggregationObject` is constructed, whose `aggregate` method incrementally verifies proofs
+Currently in the circuits library, after `stdlib::recursion::verify_proof` has been called once (`verify_proof` is responsible for recursive verification), an `AggregationObject` is constructed, whose `aggregate` method incrementally continues to verify proofs, wtih folding this could change to something like below

 ```c++
     // the AggregationObject needs to only gather k CircuitBuilders somehow